subiabre/phpmetro/README.md

 [![Total Downloads](https://poser.pugx.org/subiabre/phpmetro/downloads)](https://packagist.org/packages/subiabre/phpmetro)
 [![Latest Unstable Version](https://poser.pugx.org/subiabre/phpmetro/v/unstable)](//packagist.org/packages/subiabre/phpmetro)

-Easy sampling and statistical analysis of results for PHP.
+PHPMetro provides the foundation to perform sampling and analysis of data in a PHPUnit-like fashion, aiming to make it as easy as possible for PHP developers to compose analysis suites and get statistical results.

 1. [About](#About)
 2. [Requirements](#Requirements)